Meridiam/Kronos/README.md

-Kronos is a WIP microscopy program built for [Scarcelli Lab](http://onlylightcandothat.org) to coordinate EMCCD and objective cameras with a scanning stage for the purpose of automating image capture and _data analysis (WIP)_ for research on a novel material analysis method.
+Kronos is a WIP microscopy program built for [Scarcelli Lab](http://onlylightcandothat.org) to coordinate EMCCD and objective cameras with a scanning stage for the purpose of automating rapid precision image capture, rendering, and _real-time data analysis (WIP)_ for research on novel material analysis methods.

 Technologies used:
 - Prior Proscan Stage
 - ANDOR Cameras
+- MightEx Cameras
-- Qt (Open Source)
+- Qt (Open Source, LGPL v3)
+    - QThreads
 - Visual Studio 2017
-- RS-232 Serial Comms
+- RS-232 Serial